vulkomilev/oumi/docs/user_guides/evaluate/evaluate.md

 evaluate(config)
 ```

-## Configuration

-### Basic Configuration
+### Configuration File

 A minimal evaluation configuration file looks as follows.
 The `model_name` can be a HuggingFace model name or a local path to a model.
+For more details on configuration settings, please visit the {doc}`evaluation configuration </user_guides/evaluate/evaluation_config>` page.

 ```yaml
 model: